kevinmama/PlanetDefend/readme.txt

 Planet Defend(PLD) is a mod of starsector (starsector is a STG game By Alex, http://fractalsoftworks.com/).

+For starsector version 0.6.1a

 Current Features:
-1. Mother Ship (the only feature activate in compatible mod)
+1. Mother Ship (the only feature activate in compatible mode)
   1) as a mobile storage station (but consume supplies every day)
-  2) player can press 'A' open the Mother Ship interaction dialog and communicate with Mother Ship
+  2) player can press 'A' to open the Mother Ship interaction dialog and communicate with Mother Ship
-  3) Once fleet 'Mother Ship' gone, it never come back again, take care of it!
+  3) Once fleet 'Mother Ship' is gone, it never come back again, take care of it!

 Known Bugs:
 1. when player and MotherShip are not in the same location(starSystem/hyperspace), location-based command not work.
 2. after exchange ships, you should pick and drop the new member.
-If you don't do that ,the fleet data won't be set collectly.
+If you don't do that ,the fleet data won't be set correctly.

+Technical problems:
+1. how to exchange ship betweens fleets.
+I use the dummy neutral station currently.
+It leads to bug 2.

 Ideas/Planning:
 1. Army system, a group of fleets, lead by a flag fleet.